Did Jesus Say I Must “Love Myself” First?

 But because of his great love for us, God, who is rich in mercy, made us alive with Christ even when we were dead in transgressions — it is by grace you have been saved.
 (Ephesians 2:4-5)

-When we comprehend God’s love, when we deeply know he loves us, we don’t need to focus on loving ourselves.
+When we understand God’s love, when we deeply know he loves us, we don’t need to focus on loving ourselves.
 The more we experience God’s forgiveness and love, the more we think of him and the less we think about ourselves.
-When we are excited and secure in his love for us, the less the idea of finding meaning through loving ourselves makes sense.
+When we are excited and secure in his love for us, we don’t need to try to find meaning by loving ourselves.

 Your love, O LORD, reaches to the heavens, your faithfulness to the skies.
 (Psalm 36:5)